tillchen/personal-website/content/posts/2019-09-04-Kotlin-Notes.md

 4. Primitive types are also objects controlled by references.

-5. Similar to Swift, we can define the type:
+5. Similar to Swift, we can specify the type:

     ```kotlin
     var z: Int = 6